invoke-ai/InvokeAI/docs/installation/INSTALL_MANUAL.md

    provide an access token that allows InvokeAI to legally download and install the weights files.

+   If you have already downloaded the weights file(s) for another Stable Diffusion distribution, you may skip this step (by selecting "skip" when prompted) and configure InvokeAI to use the previously-downloaded files.
+The process for this is described in [INSTALLING_MODELS.md].

    If you get an error message about a module not being installed, check that the `invokeai` environment is active and if not, repeat step 5.